i30817/libretro-mkscumm/README.rst

 | Current code   | ``pip install --force-reinstall https://github.com/i30817/libretro-mkscumm/archive/master.zip`` |
 +----------------+-------------------------------------------------------------------------------------------------+

-In windows, you'll want to check the option to “Add Python to PATH” when installing python, to be able to install and execute the script from any path of the cmd line
+In windows, you'll want to check the option to “Add Python to PATH” when installing python, to be able to install and execute the script from any path of the cmd line.

+In android, first install termux from `F-Droid <https://f-droid.org/packages/com.termux/>`_ (play store version is out of date and can't be updated), then run in termux ``pkg install python3 termux-tools ; termux-setup-storage``.

+The first command installs python3 (and pip3) and some termux scripts, the second command will make a symlink to the shared storage of android so it's easier to pass a retroarch.cfg file if necessary.